-Bilateral relations between France and Botswana are founded on shared democratic values and are trustful and friendly.
-It was boosted by the opening of an embassy in Gaborone in July 2000 at the same time that the headquarters of the Southern African Development Community moved to the city.
+Based on shared democratic values, the bilateral relationship is confident and friendly.
+It was boosted by the opening of an embassy in Gaborone in July 2000, when the headquarters of the Southern African Development Community (SADC) moved to the city.
 The head of the French diplomatic mission is also France’s Special Representative to the SADC.
-In March 2019, Botswana opened a fully-functioning embassy in Paris (which was previously followed from Brussels) symbolising the strength of the ties between the two countries.
+In March 2019, Botswana opened a fully functioning embassy in Paris (France was previously covered from Brussels) symbolizing the strength of the ties between the two countries.

 Bilateral cultural cooperation has increased significantly since 2015 with Botswana’s decision to universally roll-out teaching of French in public secondary schools.